Mallu Vetti Minor: Plot

 The story begins with Santhana Lakshmi being released from the jail and remembering her past.

 Rassappa Gounder, also known as Mallu Vetti Minor, was a bachelor and rich man who spent his time in the brothels like his father Marappa Gounder.
 Santhana Lakshmi and Rassappa fell in love.
 Rassappa Gounder and President were in a feud for several years.
-In a misunderstanding, Rassappa Gounder had to marry Parimala and married her.
+In a misunderstanding, Rassappa Gounder had to marry Parimala.
 A few years later, Rassappa Gounder became the perfect husband and had a son.
 While Santhana Lakshmi was still unmarried and teased Rassappa Gounder whenever she got the opportunity.
 One day, that was the last straw so the angry Rassappa Gounder raped Santhana Lakshmi.
 The rest of story is what happens to Rassappa Gounder, Parimala and Santhana Lakshmi.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
-The song "Kaathirundha Malli" is set in Amritavarshini raga, and "Manasukkulle" is set to Harikambhoji.
+The song "Kaathirundha Malli" is set in Amritavarshini raga, and "Manasukkulle" is set to Harikambhoji, and "Chinna Mani" is set in Charukesi.